Hello, let me introduce myself…

 My wife and I have two children (young adults), ages 23 and 20.

-First of all, the severity of your injury or case should not be a determining factor.
 Whether it’s a fractured pinkie or the wrongful death of a child, you should feel confident that I can handle the case.
 I know you may have questions like, “If he’s the only lawyer in the firm, can he really handle a high-stakes case like mine?”, “Where is his back-up?”, “What if he gets sick – who’s going to make sure nothing goes wrong in my case?”.
 Just because I’m the only lawyer in my firm doesn’t necessarily mean that I’m the only lawyer that will work on your case.
 Being a sole practitioner allows me to consult and, if necessary, associate lawyers that have specialized knowledge or recent experience in a similar case without you, the client, having to pay any additional fee.
 In other words, I participate in and contribute to groups that bring together thousands of lawyers who ask questions, share ideas and experiences, and regularly work on cases together via joint representation agreements.

 Here’s an example:

 Suppose a prospective client’s car rolled over, and due to a defective design the roof caved in, causing massive brain injuries.
 Such a case involves a multitude of legal and medical issues that require a team of highly qualified and experienced lawyers to handle.
 It would be irresponsible for one lawyer to take on such a case and try to handle it on his own.
 However, the reason that I am best suited to handle such a case is that I have the freedom to hand-pick the best of the best lawyer for each major issue in the case.